9. TCP/IP Programming

 End Sub

-' display errors
+' error display

-' display error
+' error display

 System.Console.Error.WriteLine(msg)

-' exit with error
+' stop with error

 Environment.Exit(exitCode)